 Turkey hunting is a great way to introduce kids to the outdoors.
 Photo by Jarrett Manek

-Springtime Turkey Tips
+Spring Turkey Hunting Tips

-PUTTING GOBBLERS TO BED
+PUTTING GOBBLERS TO ROOST

 FOOLING SUBORDINATE TOMS

 Whenever you hear a young gobbler doing this and it’s off to the side of the flock, slip in as close as you can and try to make the subordinate believe one of the dominant gobbler’s hens is calling to him by using a subtle yelp call.
 He will usually come in quick and confident with his guard down.
-Remember he thinks he is finally getting the attention he deserves but whatever you do don’t risk gobbling at this time because he will think the dominant gobbler is onto him and he will avoid the hen he thinks is just inside the wood line.
+Remember he thinks he is finally getting the attention he deserves, but whatever you do don’t risk gobbling at this time because he will think the dominant gobbler is onto him and will avoid the hen he thinks is just inside the wood line.

 INTRODUCING KIDS TO TURKEY HUNTING

-If you plan to introduce a kid to turkey hunting this season make sure they have a shotgun that fits and feels comfortable.
+If you plan to introduce a kid to turkey hunting make sure they have a shotgun that fits and feels comfortable.
 Buy a youth model or trim the stock on a full-size shotgun to get it to where the youngster can comfortably reach the trigger and look down the barrel.
 A 20-gauge is best for most younger kids and will take a turkey with a good shot placement.
 It is vital to practice with the youth so there is no anxiety about pulling the trigger.
 There will be enough nervousness to go around with a gobbler strutting within shotgun range and you don’t need to add the fear of shooting a big gun to worry your young hunting partner.

 Before you take a youngster on an actual turkey hunt, be sure you teach them safe gun handling.
-The perfect time to do this is at the range where you should take the hunter to shoot and to pattern their gun.
+The perfect time to do this is at the range where you should take them to shoot and to pattern their gun.
 Teach them the importance of patterning their gun while teaching the safety.
 It is crucial to teach every aspect of turkey hunting and the importance of each step before hitting the woods.